 When working with Jump Technology, there are a lot of moving parts.
 Here is a recommended order of implementation to make full use of your software.

 - Deploy Jump Clients.
-Jump Clients can be deployed to Windows, Mac, and Linux systems and do not require those systems to be on a network.
+Jump Clients can be deployed to Windows, Mac, Linux, and Raspberry Pi systems.
 Jump Clients are deployed from /login > Jump > Jump Clients or from the representative console during a customer-initiated session.
-When creating the installer in the mass deployment wizard or during a session, be sure to set the Jump Group and Jump Policy to determine who can access the Jump Client and with what restrictions.
-For more information about Jump Clients, see Deploy Jump Clients During a Support Session or Prior to Support.
+When creating the installer in the Mass Deployment Wizard or during a session, be sure to set the Jump Group and Jump Policy to determine who can access the Jump Client and with what restrictions.